Eve Debuts Matter/Thread Smart Thermostat at CES 2026 as Connected Appliances Mature

 What To Stock

-Pricing sits between $140 and $220 for most of the units, which keeps them in the same range as a mid-tier Ecobee.
+Pricing is approachable: the Eve Thermostat carries a $129.95 MSRP, and the Aqara W200 runs $159.99, so the category sits in roughly the $130 to $160 band — the same range as a mid-tier Ecobee.
 Margins are comparable.
 Install time is shorter because commissioning is a QR code scan instead of a 15-minute app tour.

 California contractors are an obvious early-adopter target.
-The state's Title 24 code already pushes for demand-response-capable thermostats, and several IOUs now offer $75-150 rebates for connected models.
-A Matter thermostat checks both boxes.
+The state's Title 24 code already pushes for demand-response-capable thermostats, and connected-thermostat rebates are commonly available through California IOU energy-efficiency programs.
+A Matter thermostat fits that direction.

 The pro-install channel is where Matter proves itself or dies.
 If homeowners can DIY a thermostat swap in 20 minutes because the commissioning just works, the service-call angle disappears.
 But if the install still demands a tech to pull old 4-wire to C-wire, diagnose transformer sizing, and commission the mesh, the trade keeps its role.